Here you are.

-Step one: Acknowledge that those feelings have come to play for a second.
+- Acknowledge that those feelings have come to play for a second.
 “What up feeling?
 I see you.”

-Step two: Take a breath and know how normal this is.
+- Take a breath and know how normal this is.
 Actually, shockingly normal for those of you in the travel therapy industry.
 According to a 2012 report from the Robert Wood Johnson Foundation Interdisciplinary Nursing Quality Research Initiative, about 9% of the population suffers from depression, and that number is doubled in healthcare workers.
 And… this study didn’t even take into account being a travel healthcare worker.
 But we could venture to guess the number is higher yet for us.

-Step three: Be grateful for sadness.
+- Be grateful for sadness.